linode/docs/docs/products/storage/block-storage/guides/transfer-volume/index.md

 1. Detach the Volume from the original Compute Instance.
 See [Attach and Detach Volumes > Detach a Volume](/docs/products/storage/block-storage/guides/attach-and-detach/#detach-a-volume) for instructions.

-1. Attach the Volume to the desired Comute Instance within the same data center as the Volume.
+1. Attach the Volume to the desired Compute Instance within the same data center as the Volume.
 See [Attach and Detach Volumes > Attach a Volume](/docs/products/storage/block-storage/guides/attach-and-detach/#attach-a-volume) for instructions.